Battle of Jerusalem: Aftermath

 On 11 December, two days after the official surrender and exactly six weeks after the fall of Beersheba, Allenby (commander of the EEF) made his formal entry into Jerusalem on foot through the Jaffa gate instead of by horse or vehicles to show his great respect for the holy place.
 The Australian 10th Light Horse Regiment, who had previously occupied Jerusalem on 9 December, provided a mounted guard of honour commanded by Captain Throssell VC.

 Among the mounted units to accompany Allenby on his formal entrance into Jerusalem were a New Zealand Mounted Rifles Brigade representative troop commanded by 2nd Lieutenant C.J.
 Harris, Canterbury Regiment.
 The New Zealand troop was made up of one sergeant and 10 men from the Auckland Regiment, nine men from the Canterbury Regiment, and nine men from the Wellington Regiment, with three men from the Machine Gun Squadron and one from the Signal Troop – a total of one officer and 33 other ranks.

-At this time the 12th Light Horse Regiment was in the Judean Hills on the front line near Kuddis, where the disposition of the Ottoman defenders was static and quiet, but observant.
+At this time the 12th Light Horse Regiment was in the Hebron Hills on the front line near Kuddis, where the disposition of the Ottoman defenders was static and quiet, but observant.
 From 12 December the regiment was working to extend a sangar and enjoyed fresh meat, bread, vegetables, and rum.
 On 17 December bivouac sheets and blankets arrived.
 The weather continued cold and showery, but the good rations and extra blankets and bivouac shelters lifted morale.